Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Preliminaries

 \subsection{Bestvina--Brady Groups}

 Let $\Gamma$ be a finite simplicial graph.
-The associated \emph{Bestvina--Brady group} $H_{\Gamma}$ is defined to be the kernel of the group homomorphism $A_{\Gamma}\rightarrow\mathbb{Z}$ which sends all the generators to $1$.
-Some algebraic properties of Bestvina--Brady groups can be identified from their defining graphs.
-For example, $H_{\Gamma}$ is finitely generated if and only if $\Gamma$ is connected; $H_{\Gamma}$ is finitely presented if and only if the flag complex on $\Gamma$ is simply-connected.
-We refer the reader to \cite{bestvinabradymoresetheoryandfinitenesspropertiesofgroups} for the proofs of these facts.
-When $H_{\Gamma}$ is finitely generated, one can write down its presentation from $\Gamma$, called the \emph{Dicks--Leary presentation}:
+Recall that the Bestvina--Brady group $BB_{\Gamma}$ is defined to be the kernel of the group homomorphism $\phi\colon A_{\Gamma}\to\mathbb{Z}$, which sends all the generators to $1$.
+The main result of \cite{bestvinabradymoresetheoryandfinitenesspropertiesofgroups} states that $\Gamma$ is connected if and only if $BB_{\Gamma}$ is finitely generated; and the flag complex on $\Gamma$ is simply connected if and only if $BB_{\Gamma}$ is finitely presented.
+When a Bestvina--Brady group is finitely presented, it admits the following finite presentation, called the \emph{Dicks--Leary presentation}.